 As you can see, this agrees exactly as the one we built from scratch.

+Note

 Scikit-learn decision tree API can’t explicitly handle categorical variables.
 There are various options like One-Hot encoding to bypass this limitation.
 You are welcome to explore the solutions on your own.

 Summary